Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-3.4 million copies of the animated Disney movie The Rescuers was recalled in 1999 because it contained two frames where there was a naked woman in the background.
+3.4 million copies of the animated Disney movie The Rescuers were recalled in 1999 because it contained two frames with a naked woman in the background.

-A Florida man ("hchero" in Sunrise, Florida) auctioned his kidney on Ebay.
-The post read "You can choose either kidney.
+A Florida man (“hchero” in Sunrise, Florida) auctioned his kidney on eBay.
+The post read, “You can choose either kidney.
 Buyer pays all transplant and medical costs.
-Of course only one for sale, as I need the other one to live.
-Serious bids only."
+Of course, there is only one for sale, as I need the other one to live.
+Serious bids only.”
 The bids reached $5.7 million before the company abruptly ended it.

 Y2k was a bust.
 Many thought that most computers would stop working when the year 2000 hit.

 Eugene Shoemaker is the only man buried on the Moon.
-On July 31, 1999, some of his ashes were carried to the Moon by the Lunar Prospector space probe in a capsule.
+On July 31, 1999, the Lunar Prospector space probe carried some of his ashes to the Moon in a capsule.

-Eminem's mom sued her own son for $10 Million for slander on the album The Slim Shady LP, she was only rewarded about $1,600.
+Eminem’s mom sued her son for $10 Million for slander on the album The Slim Shady LP, and she was only rewarded about $1,600.

-Hackers revealed a security flaw in Hotmail that permitted anybody to log into any Hotmail account using the password 'eh'.
-At the time it was called "the most widespread security incident in the history of the Web".
+Hackers revealed a security flaw in Hotmail that permitted anybody to log into any Hotmail account using the password ‘eh.’
+It was called “the most widespread security incident in the history of the Web.”

 In the 1999 movie The Matrix, Neo's passport expires on September 11, 2001.